-The Theater of Roman Tiberias is recently excavated.
-The Theater was constructed in the 1st C AD, enlarged in the 2nd C, and had seating capacity of 7,000 people.
+The Theater of Roman Tiberias.
+It was constructed in the 1st century AD, enlarged in the 2nd century, and had seating capacity of 7,000 people.

 The site is located on the southern side of Tiberias, near the ancient cemetery of Tiberias.
 It is part of the newly constructed archaeological park of Tiberias.

 An aerial photo is shown below, indicating the major points of interest.

 Tiberias was founded in 18 AD by Herod Antipas, son of Herod the great and Jewish ruler of the Galilee (4 BC-39 AD).
 He was appointed by Augustus Caesar as the ruler of Galilee and Peraea, the east bank of Jordan.
 Herod Antipas made the new city his capital, and named the city after the Roman emperor, Tiberius Caesar.

 The Theater was an important element in all Roman cities, and this included the newly founded city.